 - If the College has or had concerns about any of the staff working at the pharmacy, a yellow circle with an exclamation mark inside will appear beside their name

-- Community pharmacies, RDLs and DPPs: Date and status/outcome of all assessments since July 1, 2013.
-Hospital pharmacies: Date and status/ outcome of all assessments since August 1, 2016.
+- Community pharmacies, RDLs and DPPs: Date reason and outcome of all assessments since July 1, 2013.
+Hospital pharmacies: Date, reason and outcome of all assessments since August 1, 2016.

 - Visit the assessment process page to learn about the types and potential outcomes of assessments for each pharmacy